dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-3.md

 $ rm pod.yaml
 ```

+Scale back up the `authentik-server` Deployment to 1 (you can do this in ArgoCD UI or via the CLI).

+The `authentik-server` pod should now come up as healthy.

 ## Access Authentik

-Authentik will be available over its configured ingress domain name `authentik.indigo.dalmura.cloud`, once it's running you'll need to navigate to the [initial setup page](https://authentik.indigo.dalmura.cloud/if/flow/initial-setup/) where you can set the `akadmin` users password.
+Authentik will be available over its configured ingress domain name `authentik.indigo.dalmura.cloud`, once it's running you'll need to navigate to the [initial setup page](https://authentik.indigo.dalmura.cloud/if/flow/initial-setup/) where you can set the admin user `akadmin`'s password.

 Immediately perform the following steps:
+* Use the email `indigo+auth@dalmura.cloud`
 * Set a temporary password for the `akadmin` user
-* Log into the `akadmin` user
+* You will now be logged in as the `akadmin` user automatically
-* Click the 'Admin Interface' in the top right
+* Click the 'Admin interface' in the top right
 * Go to 'Directory' => 'Users'
-* Create a `site-admin` user with type as 'Internal'
+* Create a `site-admin` user with type as 'Internal', `indigo+auth@dalmura.cloud` as the email
 * Click on the `site-admin` user
-* Click 'Set password' and persist the new admin credentials into your password vault
+* Click 'Set password' and persist the new admin credentials into your external password vault
 * Add the `site-admin` user into the 'authentik Admins' group
 * Log out and log in as the new `site-admin` user
+* Click the 'Admin interface' in the top right
-* Navigate back to 'Directory' => 'Users' and delete the `akadmin` default user
+* Navigate back to 'Directory' => 'Users'
+* Delete the `akadmin` default user

 After this you can proceed to [Authentik Configuration](INDIGO-CORE-1-APPS-WAVE-3-AUTHENTIK.md) for configuring Authentik itself.